 - My friends have called me the Queen of TV for ages now, mostly because I’m great at giving show recommendations tailored to people’s specific taste, maybe because I’ve been on TV like four times already, but also because it’s actually my field of work … kinda.
 I’ve studied film-, TV- and media-production (which couldn’t sound more vague), but that gave me a great foundation regarding the economic side of the film biz.
 I’ve since worked in film distribution, casting, event management, marketing, PR, press and much more.
 I feel so at home in this area and am forever grateful that I get to make it a career, even if it’s still a work in process and has been halted due to the pandemic.

 Actual quote from a previous employer: The fact that [Ms Katja] follows the world of film and TV outside of the workplace makes her an inspiring interlocutor.

 - My most favorite place in the whole world is Vancouver (in British Columbia, although I’ve been to the one in Washington State as well).
 It has the ocean, mountains, forests and a downtown area with skyscrapers.
 It’s on the bigger side in terms of people who live there (at least for Canada), but super easy to get around.
 I’ve made such great friends there and just had the best of times.
 It also helped that it’s considered Hollywood North, which means there were loads of film and television sets to visit.

-- I’ve gone to several comedy shows and improv shows and there are few things that bring me more joy, but I always find them funnier when I’m in the room than when I watch a taping or recording of it.
+- I’ve gone to several comedy and improv shows and there are few things that bring me more joy, but I always find them funnier when I’m in the room than when I watch a taping or recording of it.
 There’s definitely times when I think I have a terrible sense of humor, but when you’re in a room full of laughter, it’s just the best and such an infectious atmosphere!